...

 4. Develop key messages

 Create clear, concise, and consistent messages that resonate with your target audience and reflect your brand’s value proposition and mission.
 These messages should be a core element of your public relations plan to ensure coherence across all communication efforts.
+Executives who establish their executive influence through consistent messaging enhance their leadership credibility.

 5. Select the appropriate communication channels